How to Know When NOT to Buy a Fixer-Upper

-If any home looks like like dud, you can simply remove it from your shortlist.
-You won’t have to waste anytime viewing houses that are sketchy.
+If any home looks like a dud, you can simply remove it from your shortlist.
+You won’t have to waste any time viewing houses that are sketchy.

 Property visits represent another opportunity to do your own "mini" inspection.
 It doesn’t require any expertise on your part.
 All you need is a good set of eyeballs (and maybe a good nose).

 Here is a checklist of things to take note of during your viewing.